VigneshVSV/hololinked/README.md

 ```

-The intention of this feature is to eliminate the need to implement a detailed HTTP server (& its API) which generally poses problems in serializing commands issued to instruments, or write an additional bioler-plate HTTP to RPC bridge, or find a reasonable HTTP-RPC implementation which supports all three of properties, actions and events, yet appeals deeply to the python world.
+The intention of this feature is to eliminate the need to implement a detailed HTTP server (& its API) which generally poses problems in serializing commands issued to instruments, or write an additional bioler-plate HTTP to RPC bridge, or find a reasonable HTTP-RPC implementation which supports all three of properties, actions and events, yet appeals deeply to the object oriented python world.
 See a list of currently supported features [below](#currently-supported). <br/>
 Ultimately, as expected, the redirection from the HTTP side to the object is mediated by ZeroMQ which implements the fully fledged RPC that queues all the HTTP requests to execute them one-by-one on the hardware/object.
-The HTTP server can also communicate with the RPC server over ZeroMQ's INPROC (intra-process) or IPC (inter-process) transport methods like seen in the example above.
-There is no need for yet another TCP from HTTP to TCP to ZeroMQ athough this is also supported. <br/>
+The HTTP server can also communicate with the RPC server over ZeroMQ's INPROC (intra-process) or IPC (inter-process) transport methods (which is used by default for the example above).
+There is no need for yet another TCP from HTTP to TCP to ZeroMQ transport athough this is also supported. <br/>
 Serialization-Deserilization overheads are already reduced.
 For example, when pushing an event from the object which gets automatically tunneled as a HTTP SSE or returning a reply for an action from the object, there is no JSON deserilization-serilization overhead when the message passes through the HTTP server.
 The message is serialized once on the object side but passes transparently through the HTTP server.

 One may use the HTTP API according to one's beliefs (including letting the package auto-generate it as one may not care), although it is mainly intended for web development and cross platform clients like the interoperable [node-wot](https://github.com/eclipse-thingweb/node-wot) client.
 The node-wot client is the recommended Javascript client for this package as one can seamlessly plugin code developed from this package to the rest of the IoT tools, protocols & standardizations, or do scripting on the browser or nodeJS.
 Please check node-wot docs on how to consume [Thing Descriptions](https://www.w3.org/TR/wot-thing-description11) to call actions, read & write properties or subscribe to events.
-A Thing Description will be automatically generated if absent or can be supplied manually.
+A Thing Description will be automatically generated if absent as shown in JSON examples above or can be supplied manually.
 To know more about client side scripting, please look into the documentation [How-To](https://hololinked.readthedocs.io/en/latest/howto/index.html) section.

 ##### NOTE - The package is under development.
 Contributors welcome.